raniasouissi/Nawara-Collection-Site-Web-Statique-pour-une-Plateforme-E-Commerce-/README.md

 ### Page About Us
 ![About Us](./src/assets/images/about.png)
-*Description : Présentation de l'entreprise avec une liste de produits disponibles.*
+*Description : Présentation de l'entreprise .*

 ---